RhiH/periodic-flip/README.md

 ## **Page Set Up**

 There is only one page for the game.
-I decided against having any additional pages as the focus is the game and not a site for mutliple games on different pages.
-The page is minimal with the only two pieces of text
+I decided against having any additional pages as the focus is the game and not a site for multiple games on different pages.
+The page is minimal with the only two pieces of text - the title of the game and the statement that it is a match 3 game.
+Clicking on a card will rotate the card, and this is doable until 3 unmatching cards are clicked at which point they rotate back.
+Clicking on 3 matching cards will freeze the cards, and therefore the user should be able to understand the game relatively quickly.

+## **Future-Enhancements**

+A number of future enhancements could be created for the page.
+Below are some of the ideas that have been considered:

+* change the number of cards to a lower amount, and then increase to 30 by creating different levels.
+* add in game lives to give an additional challenge.
+* add in a timer as an addtional challenge.
+* create more cards from periodic table, and create a bigger grid - this could tie in to number of levels.
+* create an additional page with more info about each of the elements on the cards should the user wish to learn more.